theFox6/factory/README.md

 # factory
 luacheck: [![luacheck status](https://travis-ci.org/theFox6/factory.svg?branch=master)](https://travis-ci.org/theFox6/factory)
 A new version of LemonLake's factory mod for minetest.
-It adds machines like conveyor belts and an industrial furnace.
+It adds machines for your factory.
+For transportation there are vacuums, conveyor belts, fans and many more.
+For production there are industrial furnaces, auto crafters and also many more.
+There are also a few sorting devices.
+And to stop the coal distribution madness there are electronic devices too.

 ## License
 * original factory made by Lemmy is under the WTFPL